vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 ## Logical Architecture choice

-If your workshop is a small area, you will have only one main dust collection line, so no need for a Motor-Board nor a Mobile-Hole-Linear-Plate (see description below) If your workshop is a big area, or if you want to optimize/maximize the dust collection airflow you will have to shorten the dust collection lines for the big producers of shavings: in this case you will need a manual Mobile-Hole-Linear-Plate (you slide it manually) or a motorized one with a Motor-Board.
+**ONE-LINE**: If your workshop is a small area, you will have only one main dust collection line, so no need for a Motor-Board nor a Mobile-Hole-Linear-Plate (see description below).

+**SEVERAL-LINES**:If your workshop is a big area, or if you want to optimize/maximize the dust collection airflow you will have to shorten the dust collection lines for the big producers of shavings: in this case you will need a manual Mobile-Hole-Linear-Plate (you slide it manually) or a motorized one with a Motor-Board.